Third Call for Papers and Posters

-Organised by BCS SGAI: The BCS Specialist Group on Artificial
+Organised by BCS SGAI: The British Computer Society Specialist Group

-Artificial Intelligence and one of the longest running AI conference
+Intelligence and one of the longest running AI conference series in

-AI-2015 is the thirty-fifth SGAI International Conference on
+AI-2009 is the Twenty-ninth SGAI International Conference on

 Innovative Techniques and Applications of Artificial Intelligence.

 The scope of the conference comprises the whole range of AI

 technologies and application areas.
 AI-2009 reviews recent technical